 Introducing PIGEON’s New Range of Baby Skin Products: Newborn Pure

-Great skincare starts at birth and mums more than ever are investing in high quality baby skincare products that address the most common skin issues.
+Great skincare starts at birth and mums more than ever are investing in high-quality baby skincare products that address the most common skin issues.
 The PIGEON Newborn Pure Skincare Series contains a unique trademark formula, Natulayer™.
 Inspired by Mother Nature, it mimics Vernix and Ceramide to provide a dual layer of protection and comfort for a newborn’s delicate skin from birth.
 The scientifically proven Natulayer™ formula also helps to maintain the skin’s fatty protective layer by ensuring balanced pH levels.

 PIGEON’s first premium skincare series is dermatologically tested for safe use on all skin types, contains no Parabens, Alcohol or Formaldehyde, and has a natural fragrance.
-The series also include natural extracts from Olive Oil and Rice Oil.
+The series also includes natural extracts from Olive Oil and Rice Oil.